 We issue the card to you, as the foster carer, but the card will only cover the foster child.
 The child’s name will appear on the card but yours won’t.

 You have the right to appeal any decision we make.
 Read more about reviews and appeals.

-Your card is valid for 1 year and is renewed automatically each year if you are eligible.
+Your card is valid for 1 year and renews automatically each year if you are eligible.

-If you or your foster child leaves Australia to live in another country, your concession card will be cancelled on departure.
+If you or your foster child leave Australia to live in another country, the concession card will be cancelled on departure.